 It was called democracy, but I was not sure if it really was!

 I always have many DOTS in the Sudanese way of understanding DEMOCRACY and practicing it, because the three periods of what they call democracy in Sudan led to dictatorship.
-So, what are
+So, what are the odds?

 Well, early in that year of my age in the intermediate school, I had much respect for Mao Tse-Tung so I wore one of his red beautiful Medals on my T-shirt just over the heart.